 - Which elements on our mobile applications were easy to use?

-All these closed-ended questions do not prompt participants to give detailed answers.
+None of these closed-ended questions prompt participants to give detailed answers.
 They all can be answered with a one-word answer, as they aim to find out the ‘what’ and not the ‘why’.

 Good example: Would you recommend our website?